fromif/Blueberry-Lender/scenario/SCENARIO.md

   * E.g. "History"
   * E.g. "History 10"
 * `Read ...` - Reads given value and prints result
-  * E.g. `Read BToken bBAT ExchangeRateStored` - Returns exchange rate of cBAT
+  * E.g. `Read BToken bBAT ExchangeRateStored` - Returns exchange rate of bBAT
 * `Assert <Assertion>` - Validates given assertion, raising an exception if assertion fails
-  * E.g. `Assert Equal (Erc20 BAT TokenBalance Geoff) (Exactly 5.0)` - Returns exchange rate of cBAT
+  * E.g. `Assert Equal (Erc20 BAT TokenBalance Geoff) (Exactly 5.0)` - Returns exchange rate of bBAT
 * `FastForward n:<Number> Blocks` - For `BTokenScenario`, moves the block number forward n blocks.
 Note: in `BTokenScenario` the current block number is mocked (starting at 100000).
 Thus, this is the only way for the protocol to see a higher block number (for accruing interest).
   * E.g. `FastForward 5 Blocks` - Move block number forward 5 blocks.
 * `Inspect` - Prints debugging information about the world